gdjohnson/TK19/concepts/game-theoretic pragmatics.md

 > The general logic of a game theoretic explanation of a pragmatic phenomenon is this: (i) the conversational context is modelled as a game between speaker and hearer; (ii) an adequate solution concept then selects the to-be-explained behavior in the game model.

-Franke thinks of game theory as the study of [[strategy games]]—games where player outcomes depend on the actions of other agents, and thus player decisions hinge on predictions about these future actions.
+Franke thinks of game theory as the study of [[strategy game]]—games where player outcomes depend on the actions of other agents, and thus player decisions hinge on predictions about these future actions.
 He gives a simple example of a coordination game, using Wellington boots and blue suede shoes as an example, then writes:

 > Telling stories, giving commands and asking questions, also listening and figuring out what Joe meant when he said ‘‘kind of’’ – all of these linguistic activities have something essential in common with the rubber-or-suede game.
 Here and there, several agents have to make a decision how best to act given their preferences and their expectations about the others’ behavior.
 As speakers we usually have a preference for getting our point across, or for persuading our hearers of our point of view.
 A speaker’s action choices are naturally constituted by the set of possible utterances given by our grammatical competence, or some relevant subset thereof that interlocutors commonly attend to.
 Hearers may seek entertainment or information.